By-DevOps-For-DevOps/ecs-cicd/README.md

 Service with environment specific information.

 ##### Deploy Stage
-AWS Lambda creates/updates the CloudFormation stack to create/update the application Service in ECS.
+AWS CloudFormation creates/updates the CloudFormation stack to create/update the application Service in ECS.